 Currently we recommend using the Anaconda Python distribution by Continuum Analytics.
 The main reasons for this are discussed below.

-• Anaconda comes with everything you need to get started analysing your data.
+- Anaconda comes with everything you need to get started analysing your data.

-To quote their website Anaconda is a Python and R distribution that aims to provide everything you need (python wise) for data science tasks.
+To quote their website Anaconda is a Python and R distribution that aims to provide everything you need (python wise) for data science tasks. - Anaconda comes with Conda.

 Conda is a package manager that allows you to install, upgrade and uninstall all your Python libraries.
 It can install from pre-built conda packages and it can build from source code.
-Conda also allows you to create and manage your virtual environments.
+Conda also allows you to create and manage your virtual environments. - Anaconda works well with Jupyter Notebooks.

 By using IPyKernel you can quickly and easily hook up your virtual environments to your notebooks.